Media Credential Policy for FHSAA State Series Events

 The following media credential policy was established to provide a clear understanding of the procedures followed by the Florida High School Athletic Association in processing requests for media credentials to FHSAA Finals state championship events.

-NOTE: The FHSAA Office does not issue credentials to state series preliminary events on the district and regional levels.
-State series event managers are encouraged (but not required) to provide complimentary admission and extend professional courtesies to representatives of news media organizations upon presentation of valid news media identification.
+NOTE: The FHSAA does not issue credentials to state series events on the district, regional and applicable state semifinal levels.
+State series event managers are encouraged (but not required) to provide complimentary admission and extend professional courtesies to representatives of credible news media organizations upon vetting them in advance.
+Upon arrival to the venue, such outlets should provide valid news media identification.

 1. Requests for media credentials for each FHSAA Finals state championship event must be submitted online via the FHSAA media site by the deadline established for the event.
 The online form must be completed in its entirety.
 It is the responsibility of the individual to confirm that his or her request has been received.
 The request can only be made by an editor/manager of a news outlet or publication, or an owner/operator of an Internet site.